gabrieladiazpardo/cleaning-retrieving-occ-code/README.md

 ## How to use:

-After the installation you can open a terminal and execute next command:
+After the installation, you can open a terminal and execute the program :
 ```cmd
     python main.py <input_file_path> <output_file_path> <title_column> <sector_column> <description_column>
 ```

 Where title_column, sector_column and description_column are optional.
 If these arguments are not included, the default values will be 'job_title', 'job_sector' and 'job_description' respectively.

 The output file will be accesible in the specified path and it will be a new dataframe with SOC code entries appended in a new column.

+Necessary to provide the path for input dataset with text and the desired path for output dataset

 Pre-requisites